jakob-schuster/matchbox-docs/content/reference/types.md

 Reads are a special kind of record to represent a sequencing read.

-Reads must contain a `seq` field, and they can be sliced, reverse-complemented and pattern-matched.
+Reads contain a `seq` field, and they can be sliced, reverse-complemented and pattern-matched.

 Different input formats will produce different kinds of <code class="type">Read</code>.
+See [Manipulating read metadata](../../guides/working-with-metadata/).

 </div>